obfuscatedgenerated/blog/_posts/2026-01-29-building-an-os-pt1.md

 However, a computer that sits idle isn't very useful.
 We've built the internal machinery, but we are missing the input/output layer, as well as the essential userspace infrastructure such as init systems and shells.
 We have a machine that can think, but it has no way to talk to us.

-In part 2, we will explore how these are implemented, first focusing on **terminal control** to allow user interaction, and then discussing the **boot sequence** to follow the lifecycle of an OS from boot to running user programs.
+In part 2, we will explore how these are implemented, first discussing the **boot sequence** to follow the lifecycle of an OS from boot to running user programs, and then focusing on **terminal control** to allow user interaction.
 Stay tuned!

 (will be linked here when published)